raspberrypi/usbbootgui/README.md

 # usbbootgui

-usbbootgui is an application that allows the user to use a Pi Zero as USB accessory
+usbbootgui is a GUI application that allows the user to use a Pi Zero or Compute Module as USB accessory.

 ## Folders